NewcastleRSE/sweet-project-website/pages/sections/sites.md

 <br/>

-Hospitals who have taken part in SWEET.
+Hospitals who are taking part in SWEET.

 <hr/>